yzhai64/fh-agents-course/units/en/unit2/smolagents/why_use_smolagents.md

 - **[AzureOpenAIServerModel](https://huggingface.co/docs/smolagents/main/en/reference/models#smolagents.AzureOpenAIServerModel):** Supports integration with any Azure OpenAI deployment.

 This flexibility ensures that developers can choose the most suitable model integration for their specific use cases.

-## When to use smolagents

-We've these advantages in mind, when should we use smolagents over other frameworks?

-You should choose smolagents when:
-- You prioritize a lightweight and minimal solution.
-- You would like to experiment without complex configurations.
-- The logic for your application is straightforward.

 Join us as we dive deep into smolagents in the upcoming sections!